abhigyanTakt/Health-Clinic-Management-System/README.md

 ## Imp things we need to do:
--new page and gooogle login screen
+- new page and gooogle login screen
 - themes motions, interface for diff users
+- secure payment use